bumoproject/bumo-docs-en/docs/contract_new_interfaces.md

 ### Chain.msg

 A message is the information that triggers the execution of a smart contract in a transaction.
 During the execution of the triggered contract, the transaction information will not be changed and the message will change.
-For example, when calling `contractCall`, `contractQuery` in a contract, the message will change.
+For example, when calling [Chain.contractCall](#chaincontractcall)，[Chain.contractQuery](#chaincontractquery) in a contract, the message will change.